29 August 2024 James Koussertari

 Block themes usually provide pre-designed patterns and custom block styles, making it easier for users to create visually engaging content in less time.

 This is not the focus of this guide, however we feel it’s important to know that you don’t have to commit to going all in on Block Themes straight away.
 You can adopt specific features of Full Site Editing into your classic theme, essentially turning it into a hybrid theme.
 We’re not saying this is the best approach, however, it can help ease you into FSE more gradually.
+That said, going Hybrid could also make things more complicated if you’re not a very experienced WordPress developer, so bear that in mind when making a decision.

 If you want to learn more about the different types of themes available in 2023, read this article, where we break it down for you.